princesslana/smalld/docs/getting_started/java.md

 $ mvn compile exec:java -Dsmalld.token=<insert your token here>
 ```

-If it does not work as you expecte take a check of the [GitHub repo](https://github.com/princesslana/smalld-gettingstarted/tree/master/java) to compare it to your code, and if that doesn't work feel free to get in touch via the details [here.](https://github.com/princesslana/smalld/blob/master/CONTRIBUTING.md)
+If it does not work as you expected check the [GitHub repo](https://github.com/princesslana/smalld-gettingstarted/tree/master/java) to compare it to your code, and if that doesn't work feel free to get in touch.

 Happy Coding!